People behind UNIgreen: Simon Houdouin

 Could you please introduce yourself?

 I am also a facilitator of the 2tonnes workshop which tries to raise awareness of environmental issues : my friends and I have set up a plan for all the students at my school that allows them to participate in this workshop.
 These positions allowed me to get in touch with the UNIgreen administration.
 After discussions I decided to accept their proposition of being an ambassador.
-My role is to promote the Alliance by participating to meetings and communicative campaign.
+My role is to promote the Alliance by participating in meetings and communicative campaigns.
 I also try to be a driving force for this young entity.

 Which added value or benefits of UNIgreen would you like to highlight, and why?